NAFTeam/NAFF/docs/src/Guides/07 Creating Prefixed Commands.md

 ### Basic Types

 Parameters, by default, are assumed to be strings, since `Message.content`, the content used for prefixed commands, is one.
-However, there are many times where you want to have a parameter be a more specific type, like a integer or boolean.
+However, there are many times where you want to have a parameter be a more specific type, like an integer or boolean.

 `NAFF` provides an easy syntax to do so: